sitamgithub-MSIT/nextjs-huggingface/README.md

 To deploy this application to a production environment, you can follow the [Vercel YouTube video](https://www.youtube.com/watch?v=AiiGjB2AxqA).
 Once the application is deployed, you can access it at a live URL.

-To deploy this application to Hugging Face Spaces, you can do this via selecting the Spaces SDK as Docker when creating a new Space.
+To deploy this application to Hugging Face Spaces, you can do this by selecting the Spaces SDK as Docker when creating a new Space.
 Create a `Dockerfile` in the root directory of the project and set the following content:

 ```dockerfile
 # Use Node 22 as the base image